Ajab Gazabb Love: Soundtrack

 The songs were composed by Sajid–Wajid, with lyrics penned by Priya Panchal and Kausar Munir.
 The songs were sung by Mika Singh, Mohit Chauhan and Antara Mitra amongst others.
 Punjabi track "Nachde Punjabi" by Dalvinder Singh and Tarli Digital, which was released in the early 20s, was remade for the film by Sachin–Jigar.

 The film score is composed by Sandeep Shirodkar.

 Critical reception

 Ajab Gazabb Love received average to negative reviews from film critics upon its release.
 Madhureeta Mukherjee of Times of India gave it 2.5/5 stars.
 "This film is all about a bunch of people going bananas, yet, it doesn't leave you in splits.
 But if you care for a few giggles, go watch it.!!!" said ToI.
 Rediff Movies said "Ajab Gazabb Love is reminiscent of the bad films of the bad 1990s" and gave it 2 stars.
-Nayandeep of Koimoi gave it 2 stars "There is nothing 'ajab' or 'gazabb' about this extremely ordinary rom-com." wrote Nayandeep.
-Social Movie Rating site MOZVO gave it a rating of 2.3 putting it in 'Below Average' category.
 Taran Adarsh of Bollywood Hungama gave it 3 stars.
 Kanika Sikka of DNA gave it 1.5 stars.